niZmosis/abi-toolkit/docs/@ethereum-abi-types-generator/types/type-aliases/ClassConfigContext.md

 > **classMulticall**: `boolean`

-Whether to integrate ethereum-multicall into the class
+Whether to integrate multicall-toolkit into the class

 ### classOutputDir